27 The Second Jubilee Reviewed

 “But I feel that she may need some time away from Eshe,” Harmony added.
 “It seems harsh, but they need to be separate for a while in order to establish and strengthen their own individual identities.”

 “I agree,” said Jesus.
 “Adilah needed to spend the first two jubilees with her sister, but now that they are both growing in confidence, they must discover life apart.
-No one in Zion is dependent on anyone else in any way.
+No one in the Eternal City is dependent on anyone else in any way.
 They will understand that they will see each other again soon.
 Thank you for your care and patience with both of these precious women.”

 “And Adilah was patient with me, too,” said Harmony.